-Actio 20 Tasks Lead Time Scale Drogross i.
+Actio ns Tasks Lead Time Scale Progress i.
 Weekend Licensing Tasking Document for Police to provide HotSpot locations based on all data.
-Tasks Insp Pete Haywood Progress There is evidence of an increase in the use of the "Ai" marker when crimes are recorded. ii.
+Insp Pete Haywood There is evidence of an increase in the use of the "Ai" marker when crimes are recorded. ii.
 Increase the use of "Alcohol Involved" marker within the Police Crimes system to support data collection and mapping.
 Insp Pete Haywood Ongoing iii.
-Clearer identification around alcohol and Domestic Violence to establish whether Agree system for collecting data on WC392 reports and Domestic Abuse, Stalking and Honour Based Violence (DASH) risk assessments to identify alcohol prevalence for Matt Hind Sept 2013

-victims and offenders of domestic violence

-Undertake a review of available A & E alcohol-related data to determine effective use.
+Clearer identification around alcohol and Domestic Violence to establish whether Agree system for collecting data on WC392 reports and Domestic Abuse, Stalking and Honour Based Violence (DASH) risk assessments to identify alcohol prevalence for Matt Hind Sept 2013 alcohol is an offender or victim issue. (wc 392 reports) victims and offenders of domestic violence iv) Use of A+E data to inform identification of hotspot alcohol related assault locations. v) Quarterly crime figures for the City Ctre Night Time Economy/Cumulative Undertake a review of available A & E alcohol-related data to determine effective use.
 Matt Hind June 2013 A&E data now received on a monthly basis.
 Just over half all the data received since February 2010 is marked as having alcohol involved.
-Approximately 70% of the data contains a mappable location that can be used in
+Approximately 70% of the data contains a mappable location that can be used in hotspot identification.
+Impact Zone.

-hotspot identification.

 Work not yet completed.

-violence Undertake a review of available A & E alcohol-related data to violence Matt Hind Undertake a review of available A & E alcohol-related data to violence Matt Hind June 2013 Undertake a review of available A & E alcohol-related data to

-Goal 4:Improving Health and Alcohol Treatment Services in WolverhamptonDelivery Lead:Margaret Liburd - Public Health, Wolverhampton City Council
+Goal 4: Improving Health and Alcohol Treatment Services in Wolverhampton

+Delivery Lead: Margaret Liburd - Public Health, Wolverhampton City Council